 UV Light Rigid Duct Board Plenum Installation

 Measure your supply air plenum to ensure it is wide enough for the UV100A1059 lamp to fit across the A-frame evaporator coils such that the lamp will shine on both sides of the coils.
 The UV100A1059 lamp extends about 14-1/2 inches into the plenum.
 It will most likely be necessary to remove the evaporator coil access panel to accurately measure the interior width of the duct board plenum.

 UV Lamp Mounting Template

 The full size UV100A1059 mounting template is included in the product installation guide shipped with the unit.
 You can use the template from the guide, or print your own from page 6 of the online manual.
 I chose to download and print a copy of the mounting template because I’m a fastidious person and like to keep my manuals in the original condition.

 If printing a copy of the mounting template, be sure to select “Actual Size” size option in Adobe Reader for true measurements:

 My copy of the installation template is on the left:

-I bought a 6 inch x 18 inch 16 gauge sheet metal plate at Home Depot for about $7 to mount the Honeywell UV light.
+I bought a 6 inch x 18 inch 16 gauge sheet metal plate to mount the Honeywell UV light.
 The two screws will be driven into the metal plate to mount the UV light.
 I don’t recommend using a lighter gauge steel such as 18 or 20 gauge because it’s thinner and may not hold the screws as well as the thicker 16 gauge sheet metal.